VODAN-Development/Thinx/USER_GUIDE.md

 ## Introduction

-### What is Thinx?
+### What is Thinx

-Thinx is a web-based research platform designed specifically for social scientists and humanitarian researchers studying human trafficking.
-It helps you:
+Thinx is a web-based research platform designed for social scientists and humanitarian researchers studying human trafficking.
+It provides:

-- **Upload and analyze interview data** without writing code
+- Upload and analysis of interview data without coding
-- **Standardize data** from different sources into a common format
+- Data standardization from different sources into a common format
-- **Visualize patterns** in trafficking routes, victim demographics, and crimes
+- Visualization of patterns in trafficking routes, victim demographics, and crimes
-- **Query your data** using simple forms and pre-built queries
+- Data querying using simple forms and pre-built queries

-### Who Should Use This Guide?
+### Who Should Use This Guide

 This guide is for researchers who:
 - Have interview or survey data about human trafficking
-- Want to analyze their data without programming skills
+- Want to analyze data without programming skills
 - Need to share findings with other researchers
 - Are not familiar with databases or technical systems

-### What You'll Need
+### What You Need

-Before starting, make sure you have:
+Before starting, ensure you have:
-1. **Access to the Thinx platform** (URL provided by your administrator)
+1. Access to the Thinx platform (URL provided by your administrator)
-2. **Login credentials** (username and password)
+2. Login credentials (username and password)
-3. **Database connection details** (provided by administrator)
+3. Database connection details (provided by administrator)
-4. **Your research data** in Excel (.xlsx) or JSON format
+4. Research data in Excel (.xlsx) or JSON format

 ---